ivanstudyblog/ivanstudyblog.github.io/_pages/about.md

 After a few days I decided to go for the full year.

-My studies have become a cover of math, stats, data engineering, classical machine learning, modern deep learning architectures, AI assistants, MLOps systems.
-So far this journey has been about the technical side of things, but crucially also about thinking as DataEng/DataScientist/MachineLearningEng/DataAnalyst and developing the soft skills needed for any of these roles.
-Also about learning how I learn, but others too which I will summarise by the end of this 1-year journey.
+My studies have covered a range of topics, including mathematics, statistics, data engineering, classical machine learning, modern deep learning architectures, AI assistants, and MLOps systems.
+This journey has not only been about mastering the technical aspects but also about adopting the mindset of a Data Engineer, Data Scientist, Machine Learning Engineer, and Data Analyst, while developing the soft skills essential for these roles.
+Additionally, it has been a process of learning how I learn—and understanding how others learn—which I plan to summarize at the end of this 1-year journey.

-**These days I stream part of my daily studied on [my youtube channel](https://www.youtube.com/@ilearnthings123) - Monday to Thursday 10AM GMT+1/6PM KST**
+**These days I stream part of my daily studied on [my youtube channel](https://www.youtube.com/@ilearnthings123) - Monday to Thursday**